Keep a close eye on your symptoms

 Persistent coughing or wheezing

-Disorientation or confusion – HF means that blood may not be getting pumped around their body properly.
-This can cause too little oxygen or too much sodium which can affect their mood.
+Disorientation or confusion – HF means that blood may not be getting pumped around your body properly.
+This can cause too little oxygen or too much sodium which can affect your mood.

-Tracking other factors that affect their day-to-day life such as sleep, weight and general mood/anxiety is a good habit to follow for any condition, and should always be registered with their doctor3.
+Tracking other factors that affect your day-to-day life such as sleep, weight and general mood/anxiety is a good habit to follow for any condition, and should always be registered with your doctor3.

 Maintaining a strong support network